-- c.
-After discharge, the PPN will: implement all new orders, complete the ARST, MAAT, and eCHAT; update all HCPs/CARMP and MERPs as needed, and complete training as needed. - 13.14.
-Documentation of Transition between DD Waivers Agencies - a.
-When a person changes their primary DD Waiver Living Care provider agency, it is the responsibility of both the current and new primary residential providers to develop and implement a transition plan (refer to Chapter 9.2: Changes in Service Provider Agencies and Chapter 9.11: Transfer of Documentation) that addresses: - i. exchange of health-related information; - i-ii. concerns of abuse, neglect, or exploitation - #.iii. effective communication of the person's preferences; - iii.iv. ensuring the transfer of required documentation; and - iv.v. implementation of appropriate logistics including any AT, RPST, medical equipment and medication. - b.
+MAAT, and eCHAT; update all HCPs/CARMP as needed, and complete training as needed.

+- 14. Documentation of Transition between DD Waivers Agencies - a.
+When a person changes their primary DD Waiver Living Care provider agency, it is the responsibility of both the current and new primary residential providers to develop and implement a transition plan (refer to Chapter 9.2: Changes in Service Provider Agencies and Chapter 9.11: Transfer of Documentation) that addresses: - i. exchange of health-related information; - ii. concerns of abuse, neglect, or exploitation - iii. effective communication of the person's preferences; - iv. ensuring the transfer of required documentation; and - v. implementation of appropriate logistics including any AT, RPST, medical equipment and medication. - b.
 The Primary Provider Agency nurse from the discharging DD Waiver agency prepares a discharge summary report and provides it to the CM and the new primary residential provider on the day of discharge, regardless of the individual's length of stay.
-If the individual is staying in their residence but is transferring from a current CCS or CIE provider to a new agency, the current CCS/CIE nurse will complete the discharge summary and collaborate with the new CCS/CIE agency nurse. - The summary must contain a synopsis of the person's stay or time with the current provider and reflect their current health status and needs at time of discharge. - ii.
+If the individual is staying in their residence but is transferring from a current CCS or CIE provider to a new agency, the current CCS/CIE nurse will complete the discharge summary and collaborate with the new CCS/CIE agency nurse. - i.
+The summary must contain a synopsis of the person's stay or time with the current provider and reflect their current health status and needs at time of discharge. - ii.
 The current provider nurse must collaborate with the new provider nurse to facilitate a smooth transition of care. - iii.
-Any impact to the person's level of care due to health or functional status changes must be discussed with the CM and the nurse from the new residential agency prior to the discharge. - iii-iv.
-Assurance of a safe environment free of abuse, neglect, and exploitation
+Any impact to the person's level of care due to health or functional status changes must be discussed with the CM and the nurse from the new residential agency prior to the discharge. - iv. promote and encourage a safe environment free of abuse, neglect, and exploitation.